For The Love Of Gardening: Organic Gardening Advice

 Why buy new garden covers when you can use your old blankets to cover plants in the winter time?
 If you don’t have any old blankets you can buy used ones at thrift stores cheaply.
 Use tomato cages to support the blankets over your plants.
 Individual bricks or garden rocks can be used to hold the blankets and down and insure good coverage for your plants.

-Try to keep plastic bags on hand to cover shoes that are muddy.
+Also, Try to keep plastic bags on hand to cover shoes that are muddy.
 When you do this, your flow stays going, and you can just get right back out to your garden and finish quick.

 Use mulch in your organic garden.
 Mulching helps retain moisture, and helps provide nutrients to your growing plants.
 You should try to use at least a three inch layer of mulch in all of your beds.
 It will also make your garden beds look as if they were professionally finished.

-Attract positive bugs to your garden.
+Moreover, attract positive bugs to your garden.
 Bugs like lady-bugs actually hunt natural predators to your plants; aphids and caterpillars are just some of the nasty critters that can go through a garden and eat the leaves of the plants.
 Lady bugs are the natural predators to such pests and help the growth of a good healthy garden by consuming pests.

 When first growing a garden, attempt to put as much effort into the first bed as possible.
 Land that hasn’t been used for a while needs an overhaul to begin changing into a viable spot for plants.
 Usually these regions either lack the right nutrients or consistency of soil.
-If you plan to make a garden out of patch, make sure that it has all the right pre-conditions to planting.
+If you plan to make a garden out of patch.
+Make sure that it has all the right pre-conditions to planting.